 The Bastrop County

-The seven featured homes and buildings on display are shown below:
+The seven featured homes and buildings to be on display are shown below:

 Tickets: $10.00, Children under 12 free